ancagooje/fend-memory-game/README.md

 I started by watching the webinar of Mike Wales, found at:https://www.youtube.com/watch?v=_rUH-sEs68Y

-I was also inspired by the webinars of Ryan Waite, starting with this: https://www.youtube.com/watch?v=oECVwum-7Zc I used Matthew Cranford's tutorials as starting point(part 1-3), even though I switched to a different approach afterwards: https://matthewcranford.com/memory-game-walkthrough-part-1-setup/ I used the modal explanation of Matthew Cranford https://matthewcranford.com/memory-game-walkthrough-part-7-making-a-modal/ and the example at : https://www.w3schools.com/howto/howto_css_modals.asp
+I was also inspired by the webinars of Ryan Waite, starting with this: https://www.youtube.com/watch?v=oECVwum-7Zc I used Matthew Cranford's tutorials as starting point(part 1-3): https://matthewcranford.com/memory-game-walkthrough-part-1-setup/ I used the modal explanation of Matthew Cranford https://matthewcranford.com/memory-game-walkthrough-part-7-making-a-modal/ and the example at : https://www.w3schools.com/howto/howto_css_modals.asp

 For detailed attribution, I have included specific functions/ideas at the correct place in the code, especially in the Java Script file.